selenide-examples/selenide-appium/README.md

 ### How to run the example

 * Run the emulator:
-  > open Android Stuiod -> "Android Virtual Device Manager" -> Run
+  > open Android Studio -> "Android Virtual Device Manager" -> Run

 * Run appium server:
    > appium